felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 used however necessary to make you stronger.

 Let me get preachy about it. **It's ok to damage your books.
-That's the point of owning them.** You are meant to be free to bend them, write in them, fold them, in any way that allows you to *learn faster*.
+That's the point of owning them.** You are meant to be free to bend them, write in them, fold them in any way that allows you to *learn faster*.
 Rip pages off if you must.
 Doodle in them if you must.
 Your copy is *yours*.
 Please don't think of books as decorations; think of